Chart Color Schemes

 Residential development activity is lower than average in Narara according to AreaSearch's national comparison of local real estate markets

 Narara has seen approximately 14 new homes approved annually over the past five financial years, totalling 72 homes.
-In the current financial year FY-26, 5 approvals have been recorded to date.
-On average, 3.9 new residents per year are associated with each home built between FY-21 and FY-25, indicating a significant demand outpacing supply.
-The average construction cost of new homes is $260,000, below the regional average, suggesting more affordable housing options for buyers.
+In FY-26 so far, 7 approvals have been recorded.
+On average, 3.9 new residents per year have been associated with each home built between FY-21 and FY-25.
+The average construction cost of these new homes was $260,000, which is below the regional average.

-By 2041, Narara is projected to grow by 826 residents.
+Looking ahead, Narara is expected to grow by 826 residents through to 2041 (from the latest AreaSearch quarterly estimate).
 At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development